-Fine-scale NH₄⁺ enrichment by animals is nevertheless possible in wave-exposed conditions; for example, seawater above mussel beds had ~16x higher NH₄⁺ compared to neighbouring rock without mussels on the northern California coast (Aquilino et al. 2009).
+Fine-scale NH₄⁺ enrichment by animals is nevertheless possible in wave-exposed conditions; for example, seawater above mussel beds had ~16x greater NH₄⁺ compared to neighbouring rock without mussels on the northern California coast (Aquilino et al. 2009).
 Our cage experiments were not designed to test why variation was found in one experiment and not the other, but rather to see whether fine-scale variation might arise at all.
 Therefore, we simply conclude that at least in sheltered conditions, variation on the scale of meters driven by animal biomass is possible.

 Implications for primary productivity